caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

 **pb_cube**
 --------------------------------------------------

-  Make a primary beam cube.
+  Make a primary-beam cube.

   **enable**

     *bool*, *optional*, *default = False*

-    Execute segment pb_cube.
+    Enable the 'pb_cube' segment.

   **apply_pb**

     *bool*, *optional*, *default = False*

-    Whether to apply the primary beam correction to the image cube.
+    Whether or not to apply the primary-beam correction to the image cube.